Carbone On-Premise

 $ docker container run --name carbone-ee -p 4000:4000 --platform linux/amd64 --volume=/var/tmp/key:/key --env CARBONE_EE_LICENSEDIR=/key --entrypoint ./carbone-ee-linux carbone-ee:latest webserver

 The server is listening by default on http://localhost:4000.
-To change configuration, add CLI options at the end of the command.

 Stop the container: